nglthach/Swim/README.md

 2. Rapid application development: I could get the UI of the application quickly.
 In some cases, I don't need to write any single line of code for my application.
 3. Cross platform
 4. FMX make graphic development easily.
 I could get the effects on application by drop some components.
-5. [Skia4Delphi](https://github.com/skia4delphi/skia4delphi) makes the app runs smooth on Android.
+5. [Skia4Delphi](https://github.com/skia4delphi/skia4delphi) makes the app runs smoothly on Android.
 There is a contest for now, you could find more information from [here](https://blogs.embarcadero.com/skia4delphi-gui-beauty-contest/).

 ## How to build the game
 1. Clone this repository